luiscarlosgph/ndarray-opencv-converter/README.md

 }
 ```

 In the example above, the conversion between an ndarray (what Python passes) and cv::Mat (what your library expects) is performed transparently, and the code just works.
-If you do not use this library, i.e. if you do not include ```ndcv.h``` and the converter code marked with a NOTE is commented out, an error will show up when you try to use the library from Python, e.g. running [exemplary_program.py](https://github.com/luiscarlosgph/ndarray-opencv-converter/blob/main/exemplary_program.py) you will get:
+If you do not use this library, i.e. if you do not include ```ndcv.h``` and the converter code marked with a NOTE is commented out, an error will show up when you try to use the library from Python, e.g. running [exemplary_program.py](https://github.com/luiscarlosgph/ndarray-opencv-converter/blob/main/exemplary_program.py) leads to:

 ```
 Traceback (most recent call last):